Need for policy

 - a strip of land not less than six meters in width abutting the bed and shore of lake, river or steam or other body of water for the purposes of preventing pollution or providing public access to the bed and shore.

 The first two categories in the definition are perhaps better described as hazard lands with the intention of preventing development where it is not safe.
 The third category is limited to land adjacent water bodies.
 Together these definitions do not extend to the broad view of environmentally sensitive lands that many people have.
+Recent amendments to the MGA (section 664 1.1) reaffirm this narrower interpretation by that environmental reserves can only be taken for one or more of the following purposes:

 Standards for the design of new subdivision can play an important role in addressing environmental concerns.
 Storm water management measures that allow for controlled run off and filtering of storm water will improve overall water quality.
 Reduction of impervious surfaces will reduce peak flooding and restore groundwater levels.
 Allocation of reserves and the creation of larger multi-family development sites will allow significant features to be retained through a combination of public and private measures.
 Some measures can be incorporated into the servicing agreement which a developer can be required to sign as a condition of subdivision or development permit approval.
 Negotiations with developers at the time of approval can lead to other protection measures.